peerquery/curator-legacy/README.md

 ### "Warning"

-This new version(v2) contains breaking changes and will NOT update to the DB of v1.
+This new version(v2) contains breaking changes and will NOT run on the DB of v1.
 If you already have version 1 installed, please consider emptying the schema of the current DB, or use a new DB.